DataDog/integrations-core/vault/README.md

 See [metadata.csv][14] for a list of metrics provided by this integration.

-#### Note

-The metrics starting with `vault.replication.fetchRemoteKeys`, `vault.replication.merkleDiff`, and `vault.replication.merkleSync` are not reported unless the replication is in an unhealthy state.
+**Note:** Metrics starting with `vault.replication.fetchRemoteKeys`, `vault.replication.merkleDiff`, and `vault.replication.merkleSync` are not reported unless the replication is in an unhealthy state.

 ### Events